LugoBlogger/SI-251-4004-discrete-mathematics-1/week-01-intro.md

-In this course, we are going to explore some interesting mathematical objects and concepts that are very crucial to understanding programming and how the computer works
+In this course, we are going to explore some interesting mathematical objects and concepts that are very crucial to understanding programming and how the computer works.

 ## History of Discrete Mathematics